 The “Cattleman’s Castle” itself is a fully remodeled, 8500 square foot home built on three levels and offers four bedrooms and 6 baths.
 It has Pennsylvania barn wood floors and high ceilings and many large windows.
 Its kitchen is particularly impressive, with commercial fixtures, two large islands and a 16-door pantry cabinet.
 With classic 19th century opulence, the mansion include a large foyer, two grand parlors, dining area, and a large office and den.
 Even the basement is impressive, with its slate floors and an additional bedroom.
 A large covered porch surrounds the house on three sides and is perfect for enjoying balmy Oklahoma evenings.

 The nearby Stone Guest House has three cathedral-ceilinged bedroom, four baths, and its own kitchen.
 The Stone Pool House has two baths, an exercise room and a kitchen, and serves the large outdoor swimming pool.
 Finally, the Garage building has a four-bay garage, a large carport and two efficiency apartments.

-The Historic Washington Ranch features the best of rural Oklahoma, yet is remarkably accessible.
+The Whitmire Ranch features the best of rural Oklahoma, yet is remarkably accessible.
 It lies only two miles from Interstate 35, and is 90 miles from Fort Worth and 120 miles from Oklahoma City.
 The boating and fishing magnet of Lake Texoma is only minutes away to the east.

-Billy Washington may be long gone, but his memory lives at the Historic Washington Ranch.
+Billy Washington may be long gone, but his memory lives at the Whitmire Ranch.
 Those with a love for history, cattle and horses would need to look far and wide to find a place that better captures the spirit of the West than here.
-The memory of an epic Western figure and his far-flung cattle empire is very much alive among the green meadows and within the walls of the Cattleman’s Castle of the Historic Washington Ranch.
+The memory of an epic Western figure and his far-flung cattle empire is very much alive among the green meadows and within the walls of the Cattleman’s Castle of the Whitmire Ranch.